Contents

 Even in the fridge, bacteria don’t stop growing entirely—they just slow down.
 For example, common culprits like salmonella or E. coli can still reproduce at low temperatures, albeit at a much slower rate.
 This is why food safety guidelines typically recommend consuming refrigerated mixtures within 24–48 hours.

-Interestingly, some bacteria, like psychrotrophs, thrive in cold environments and can spoil food even while refrigerated.
+Interestingly, some bacteria, like psychrotrophic, thrive in cold environments and can spoil food even while refrigerated.
 This is another reason why keeping the mixture for too long, even in the fridge, can lead to spoilage.

 How Eggs and Milk Behave Over Time